-OnTrajectory is a financial technology company that’s dedicated to helping you get a hold of your finances.
-Described as a “personal financial GPS,” it offers tools that analyze your current financial situation and give you a projection of where your money can take you.
-With easy-to-read graphs, it tracks whether you’re on track with your goals and aspirations for your financial future.
+OnTrajectory is a Baltimore-based financial technology company that’s dedicated to helping you get a hold of your financial future.
+Described as a “personal financial GPS,” it offers an advanced financial planning software, whereby customers' input income and expense data lets the product predict where they will be in 10, 20, 30 or more years.
+With easy-to-read graphs, it tracks whether you’re on track with your goals and aspirations.

 People who want help managing their own finances; Long-term planners; Financial advisors and educators

 OnTrajectory offers a great set of tools to help you plan your financial future, however, it doesn't manage your finances for you.
 It's up to you to input your information and keep track of how your finances are doing.

 OnTrajectory offers a 14-day free trial (no credit card required).
 After that customers subscribe to what's known as PowerPlan, that costs $5 per month if paid yearly ($60 annually) or $9 per month if paid monthly.
 With the plan, you get unlimited access to all the tools that OnTrajectory offers.
 This includes savings plans, goal tracking and no limitations on the number of scenarios that you can track.